vollenia/emotion_recognition_from_speech/README.md

 # emotion_recognition_from_speech

+## Summary
-The goal of this project is to train and evaluate a model that would be able to automatically recognize one of 4 emotion classes (Happy, Angry, Sad, Neutral) from a speech signal.
+The goal of this project is to train and evaluate a model that would be able to automatically recognize one of **4 emotion classes** _(Angry, Happy, Neutral, Sad)_ from a speech signal.
 Given the assumption that prosody is the main contrubutor to recognizing emotions from speech, all lexical content is disregarded in this project.
+(Note: In addition to the **emotion class model** auxiliary models for **activation** and **valence** were trained.)

 ## Data

 Emotion Class | Count | Percentage
 ------------ | ------------- | -------------
-Total | 7,798 | 100.00%
+_Total | 7,798 | 100.00%_
 Angry | 792 | 10.16%
 Happy | 2,644 | 33.91%
 Neutral | 3,477 | 44.59%